lauren-odonnell/Disaser_Relief_Project/README.md

 R was the language utilized to conduct this study and R Studio was the IDE of choice.

 Contained within this repo are the data files used, image examples, the .Rmd file containg the project, and a .html of the final project.
-I recommend viewing the project in the .html, which displays all code used throughout the project.
+To view the final knitted report, you can navigate to https://lauren-odonnell.github.io/